databricks-edu/build-tooling/master_parse/README.md

 is closed by `{{/HINTS}}`); such a constructo contains one or more revealable hints and an optional answer.

-This constructor is best described by example.
+This construct is best described by example.
 Consider the following Markdown
 cell:

 <pre><code>%md